 What is Community-led Housing?

-Community Housing is when communities come together to develop the homes which are needed in their local community.
+http://www.communitylandtrusts.org.uk/Community-led Housing is when communities come together to develop the homes which are needed in their local community.
 This housing can be for rent, low cost homeownership, or for sale, but it is designed to be always affordable for the community that needs it.
+Anyone can start, volunteer or deliver a community-led housing project.

 “Co-operative and mutual housing schemes have community membership.
 Those who live in the homes are required or are encouraged to become members, and the community membership is able to democratically control the housing organisation.”
 Confederation of Co-operative Housing.